 IVF Fertility Treatment in Al Ain using latest reproductive technology & high comfort.
 Particularly help people infertility & reproductive difficulties.

 In-Vitro Fertilization (IVF), one of the best known treatments for infertility, Surprisingly is recommended to couples that are unable to conceive naturally, and / or when other simpler fertility techniques (for instance, Intra-Uterine Insemination, IUI) have failed.

 Naturally, fertilization of the egg happens in the fallopian tubes of the female reproductive system.
-In IVF, however, fertilization of the egg happens outside of the body, in the laboratory.
-To increase chances of fertilization, the procedure starts with ovarian stimulation, which results in the production of more than one mature egg.
-These are then isolated from the fallopian tubes and mixed with sperm ‘in vitro’, which means ‘in glass’ and refers to the small dishes used in IVF.
+In IVF Fertility Treatment, however, fertilization of the egg happens outside of the body, in the laboratory.

-The end goal of an IVF treatment is to have an ongoing, healthy pregnancy followed by a live birth.
+Hence the end goal of an IVF treatment or IVF Fertility Treatment is to have an ongoing, healthy pregnancy followed by a live birth.

-Couples that have been diagnosed with unexplained infertility (cases for which we cannot find / define the cause(s) of inability to conceive naturally) can benefit from IVF.
+Couples that have been diagnosed with unexplained infertility (cases for which we cannot find / define the cause(s) of inability to conceive naturally) can benefit from IVF Fertility Treatment.

-A procedure of IVF or an IFV cycle comprises of a number of steps.
+A procedure of IVF Fertility Treatment or an IFV cycle comprises of a number of steps.